-We are women and men, militants and intellectuals, activists, artists and researchers from different social and cultural environments and diverse countries from across the Mediterranean, who are convinced that the Mediterranean is part of our common destiny.
+We are women and men, militants and intellectuals, activists, artists, researchers and others from different social and cultural environments and diverse countries from across the Mediterranean, who are convinced that the Mediterranean is part of our common destiny.
 Since September 2014, we have worked together to create Maydan, a grassroots process conceived through a series of events – a forum within the last three editions of SABIRFEST and the 2015 World Social Forum – which focused on the concept of transnational citizenship in the Mediterranean.

-WHY THE NAME MAYDAN?
+WHY THE NAME "MAYDAN"?

 Maydan means square in Arabic: the place where the popular will for liberation, justice and the struggle for quashed rights and freedoms by oppressive regimes and politicoeconomic injustices and unsustainability, is exercised.
 Maydan is also a meeting place, a place of dialogue and conviviality, where the peoples of the region can rediscover their common roots, practice citizenship, cultivate being welcoming and give hope for the prospect of a common future.